 While closing the sale is necessary, it doesn't have to be a big deal.
 A salesperson who has done a good job in the early stages of the sales process will only need to give a simple nudge to the prospect to start the close.
 It might be as simple as saying, "Sign here to make it yours," while handing the prospect a pen and a contract.

-When to Use a Trial Close
+When to Use a Trial Close in Sales

 In that case, closing becomes far more complicated.
 It's often a good idea to try a trial close before you commit to a final close.
 A trial close is a way to test how ready the prospect is to buy, by asking a question such as "How do you feel about what we've discussed so far?".
 A prospect who in fact is not ready will often react to a trial close by bringing up an objection.
-If you respond appropriately to the objection, he'll come up with another one and possibly yet another one.
-Remember that objections are actually a good sign because if the prospect is completely uninterested, he'd just say "no thanks" and show you the door.
+If you respond appropriately to the objection, they'll come up with another one and possibly yet another one.
+Remember that objections are actually a good sign because if the prospect is completely uninterested, they'd just say "no thanks" and show you the door.

 The salesperson's attitude towards closing has changed quite a bit since the days of Glengarry Glen Ross.
-Most salespeople view closing as the opportunity to provide a prospect with something that will be of benefit to him.
+Most salespeople view closing as the opportunity to provide a prospect with something that will be of benefit to them.
 As a result, hard closes are a lot less popular these days.
 Unfortunately, some salespeople have moved so far on this spectrum that they believe ALL closing is inappropriate.

 In a perfect world this might be the case, but in reality, some form of closing is necessary for almost every sales situation.
 Fear of change holds back prospects for making the final leap into buying, so salespeople need to offer them that little push to move them beyond that fear.
 If you don't abuse the close, it's a perfectly valid and necessary sales tool.